SkylineCommunications/dataminer-docs/connector-help/connector_help/SES_S.A._DAKS_SNMP_Client.md

 This connector uses an **SNMP** connection, but does not actively retrieve information.
 Instead, it receives **traps** from **multiple** **devices**, based on the IP addresses configured on the General page.

-When the connector receives a trap, it will check the Text Message Negative column to see if the BCID needs to be sent to the Tetronik DAKS driver.
+When the connector receives a trap, it will check the Text Message Negative column to see if the BCID needs to be sent to the Tetronik DAKS connector.